You may have Epilepsy, but it does not need to have you.

-There are many treatment options for those who battle with epilepsy such as medications, diets and surgeries.
-There is no for epilepsy, yet.
+There are many treatment options for those who battle with epilepsy such as medications, diets, and surgeries.
+There is no cure for epilepsy, yet.
 For more information, regarding treatment options, visit our friends at the Epilepsy Services of New Jersey.

 Treatment can only advance with clinical trials.
 Clinical trials test to find the best possible outcome for treating an individual when it comes to epilepsy.
 These trials develop better ways of treatment both efficient for the patient and illness/disability they're battling.

 If your current treatment is not controlling your seizures and you would like to be a part of a clinical trial and see if you are a candidate for one in your area please visit: https://clinicaltrials.gov/

 Right now, Epilepsy research and trial funding are at an all-time low.
 Epilepsy is 6 times more prevalent than Parkinson's disease but receives the same amount of funding for research.